 Everything started on a sunny September day in 1991, when two hikers were traversing a mountain pass in the Italian Otzal Alps and saw a brown, leathery shape protruding from the melting ice.
 Examining closely, they found a human body which they thought might be the victim of a past mountaineering accident.
 They could not imagine that they were standing on the crime scene of a 5,000-year-old murder victim.

-The research started immediately but such an incredibly valuable find soon led to a jurisdictional argument about the ownership between the Austrian and Italian governments: an immediate border survey was done, finding Ötzi had been lying ninety-two meters inside of Italian territory and since then the mummy is resting in Bolzano.
+The research started immediately but such an incredibly valuable find soon led to a jurisdictional argument about the ownership between the Austrian and Italian governments: an immediate border survey was done, finding Ötzi had been lying ninety-two meters within the Italian territory, and since then the mummy is resting in Bolzano.

 The investigation started immediately and researchers hypothesized his story.